From Understanding to Generation: An Efficient Shortcut for Evaluating Language Models: Conclusion

 \section{Conclusion}

 We performed an empirical study on the relation between \gls{nlg} and \gls{nlu} benchmarks, as well as the possibility to automatically reformulate \gls{nlg} benchmarks to \gls{nlu}.
-Calculating the correlation, we demonstrated that all four benchmarks we used herein had a high correlation between the \gls{nlg} and \gls{mc} variant.
-Interestingly, the correlation between these variants existed in all \gls{mc} versions that we tested\textemdash both random and smart distractors, and similar \gls{nlu} benchmarks\textemdash and was similarly high.
+Calculating the correlation, we demonstrated that all four benchmarks we used herein had a high correlation between the \gls{nlg} and \gls{nlu} variants.
+Interestingly, the correlation between these variants existed in all \gls{mc} versions that we tested\textemdash both random and smart distractors, and related off-the-shelf \gls{nlu} benchmarks\textemdash and was similarly high.
+Although \gls{ll} is slightly less efficient than the \gls{mc} variants, it is still a valid option that does not need distractor option generation (even though the efforts needed are minimal).
 Furthermore, we were able to show that runtime could be reduced significantly (2x–176x averaged across model sizes).
 Hence, we conclude that \gls{nlu} can be used to estimate \gls{nlg} model performance to save compute, although we advice against neglecting \gls{nlg} benchmark evaluation altogether.
-Furthermore, we also experimented whether using only a few \gls{nlg} calculations together with \gls{nlu} formulations would be beneficial in \gls{nlg} performance prediction.
+Furthermore, we also tested whether using only a few \gls{nlg} evaluations together with \gls{nlu} formulations is beneficial in \gls{nlg} performance prediction.
 We found that using only 3 training datapoints, predicting NLG performance proves efficient for closely tracking generative model quality, reducing the need for frequent costly benchmark evaluations.